HyperDev69/Combat-Brawl-Leak-/README.md

 Battles, database, shop offers, brawl pass ...

 # REMEMBER
-Server isn't made by me. all credits to Moldivian Ball
+Server isn't made by me. all credits to Moldivian Ball.
+DO NOT contact me/add an issue, because I can't help you since server isn't mine